SPORTING GOODS

 Chain Breaker

 You rarely have to break a chain when riding a bike.
-However, if you find yourself in such a situation, you will regret not bringing along a chain breaker.
+However, you will regret not bringing a chain breaker in such a situation.
 If the pins in your bicycle chain ever break, you can fix them by using one of these.

 A spare driving pin is included and works with any standard speed chain.